-Donald Trump Invited to North Korea By Kim Jong-un
+Donald Trump Invited To North Korea By Kim Jong Un

 “North Korea wants to say, ‘We have missiles and nuclear weapons to cope with (U.S.-led) sanctions.
 They can fire short-range missiles a couple more times this month, and there is no guarantee that they won’t fire a medium-range missile next month.”

 Analysts from the U.S. predict that the North Korean military could have somewhere between 30 and 60 missiles, and might be in possession of an intercontinental ballistic missile (ICBM) capable of reaching U.S. soil.
 Trump may have his work cut out for him negotiating the nuclear disarming of North Korea.
-He’s also under fire by The White House’s former head of Asian Affairs, Victor Cha, who accused the president of “legitimizing North Korea”, per The Inquisitr earlier this month.
+He’s also under fire by the White House’s former head of Asian Affairs, Victor Cha, who accused the president of “legitimizing North Korea,” per The Inquisitr earlier this month.